-Tips for Dealing With Gambling Debt
+Dealing With Gambling Debt

-Treat the Gambling Addiction
+Treating the Gambling Addiction

 Paying Off Gambling Debt

-Once you deal with the addiction, then you can focus on the debt.
-Start by writing out a list of everyone you owe.
-Some of your gambling debt may be on credit cards.
-You may have overdrawn bank accounts.
-Or, you may even owe casinos.
-Put all the debts you can think of on the list.
+- Write a list.
+Start by writing a list of everyone to which you owe money.
+Some of your gambling debt may be on credit cards; you may have overdrawn bank accounts; or, you may even owe money to casinos.
+Include every debt that comes to mind on the list.
 If you learn of new gambling debts, add them to the list.
 The key is to know who and how much you owe so you can take action.

+- Negotiate a settlement payment.
 Your creditors may be willing to accept a settlement payment on your gambling debts if you can come up with a percentage of what you owe within a few days.

 Gambling debt, including debt incurred from casinos or charged on credit cards and loans, can be discharged in bankruptcy.
 It’s important to know that any creditor can object to the bankruptcy filing by claiming you incurred the debt under false pretenses or through fraud.
 For example, if you took out a credit card cash advance knowing you didn’t have the money to repay the advance when you borrowed it, the creditor can ask the court not to discharge the debt.
 However, the creditor has to prove that you committed fraud.